 We are very lucky to be on a public footpath that runs through Wood Farm but please respect farmers land and private land as you pass through.

 from your door

-As featured in Devon Life a beautiful countryside romp.
-Walk 6 miles from your door along the footpaths and bridleways, venturing through historical Blackawton our local village with its popular pub The George Inn.
+As featured in Devon Life a beautiful 6 mile countryside romp.
+From your door along the footpaths and bridleways, venturing through historical Blackawton our local village with its popular pub The George Inn, 1.3 miles